Fresh food prices help retail inflation to slow in August, new figures suggest

 Price rises in British shops have slowed to their lowest rate since October last year, but keep going up significantly, new data has shown.

-The British Retail Consortium (BRC) reported on Tuesday that prices rose 6.9% in the year to August, down from 8.4% in July.
+The British Retail Consortium (BRC) reported on Tuesday that prices rose 6.9 per cent in the year to August, down from 8.4 per cent in July.

 It does not mean that things are getting cheaper, just that they increased in price more slowly between September 2022 and August 2023 than they did between August 2022 and July 2023.